 The dynamic

-type is a feature introduced in C# 4.0 that allows for dynamic programming.
+type is a feature introduced in C# 4.0 that enables dynamic programming.
 It allows us to resolve types and members at runtime instead of at compile time.

 type skips static type checking at compile time and delegates the resolution of types and members to runtime.